evildmp/afraid-to-commit/docs/git.rst

     evildmp:master...<your github account>:add-my-name

 On the left is the **base** for the comparison, my fork and branch.
-On the right is the **head**, your fork and branch, that you want to compare against it.
+On the right is the **head**, your fork and branch, that you want to compare with it.

 A pull request goes from the **head** to the **base** - from right to left.